 Taking very low calorie diet can lead to many side effects.
 Side effects include a drop in blood pressure and glucose levels, feeling cold and lethargic, hair loss, constipation, halitosis, muscle cramps and diarrhoea.

 Occasionally, we do advise patients to go on very low calorie diets for special occasions.
 A typical example is when an obese patient is planning for elective surgery.
-Taking a very low calorie diet helps to reduce weight fast, hence reducing their risks in surgery.
+Taking a very low calorie diet helps them to reduce weight fast, reducing their risks in surgery.

 What is a safe recommended frequency and length for fasting?